How I Became a Birth Doula

 Eventually, I earned my DONA International certification.
 In the past 30 years, I’ve attended over a thousand births in hospitals, homes, and birth centers around the country.

-I also earned my DONA International certification to become a doula and birth doula trainer, and I’ve trained over 7,000 doulas.
+I also earned my DONA International certification to become a doula and birth doula trainer, and I’ve trained thousands of doulas.

 To deepen my knowledge, I earned a Master’s in Public Health and a Ph.D. in Public Health (Healthcare Management and Systems Sciences, to be exact.).
 I currently teach as a professor in public health.

 Why I’m a birth doula and why I train doulas

 For me, being a doula or a doula trainer is more than a job.
 Many people have had awful experiences with birth, but it doesn’t have to be that way.
 With a little knowledge and a lot of support, individuals can change the way they give birth.